Collective dynamics of pedestrians interacting with attractions

 In order to examine the collective effects of attractive interactions between pedestrians and attractions, this study extends the social force model by incorporating the attractive interactions.
 The extended social force model reproduces various collective patterns of pedestrian movements or phases, depending on the strength of attractive interaction and the pedestrian density.
 These phases are systematically presented in a phase diagram.

 This paper is organized as follows.
-The extended social force model is described in Section~\ref{sec:model}, and its numerical simulation results are presented in terms of a phase diagram in Section~\ref{sec:Results}.
-Finally, Section~\ref{sec:summary} summarizes the results with concluding remarks.
+The extended social force model is described in Sec.~\ref{sec:model}, and its numerical simulation results are presented in terms of a phase diagram in Sec.~\ref{sec:Results}.
+Finally, Sec.~\ref{sec:summary} summarizes the results with concluding remarks.